nkoster/OTP/README.md

 In Linux, this issue will be problametic when the copy-paste contains more than 4092 bytes, in SSH/TTY/bash.

-To do: make processing more bytes than the copy-paste limit (thus writing cipher and key to files) possible with the "-d" option, altough that's unsave: key material goes to disk, which is likely unwanted, or, at least needs extra attention in shredding the key.
+To do: make processing more bytes than the copy-paste limit (thus writing cipher and key to files) possible with the "-d" option, altough that's unsave: the key goes to disk, which is likely unwanted, or, at least needs extra attention in shredding the key.

 ### Compile